Tel: +44 20 7822 2079

 Year of Call: 2002

 Clare’s practice encompasses three main areas: professional liability, insurance and commercial litigation.

-She is recommended by Chambers & Partners for professional negligence and by the Legal 500 for both professional negligence, and insurance and reinsurance.
+She is recommended by Chambers & Partners and Legal 500 for Professional Negligence.
+Quotes from the directories include:

 Clare was instructed by Zurich Insurance Company in the Employers’ Liability Policy Trigger Litigation.
 This major policy interpretation case was concerned with the proper interpretation of employers’ liability policies which were written on an “injury sustained” or “disease contracted” basis and whether they would respond to mesothelioma risks at the time of inhalation or when the tumour developed.
 The case culminated in a two week hearing before the Supreme Court and a successful outcome for Zurich.